School Music Development Fund

 • Actively encourage youth voice in a music context

-• Opportunities for pupils to experience live music performance
+• Provide opportunities for pupils to experience live music performance

 There are no restrictions on which Wiltshire state-funded schools can apply – you can make an application even if your school has received funding from us before, but we will be prioritising schools who did not receive a grant through the School Music Development Fund last year.